We have no current open positions. Please check back regularly for any updates.

-The New England Legal Foundation is a not-for-profit public interest law firm devoted to free enterprise, balanced economic growth and the right to rational, responsive, and properly limited government.
+The New England Legal Foundation is a not-for-profit public interest law firm devoted to free enterprise, inclusive economic growth and the right to rational, responsive, and properly limited government.
 The goals of NELF’s Law Student Internship Program are:

 - To educate law students in public interest law from a free enterprise perspective, with a focus on environmental regulation, employment law, corporate and individual rights, fees, taxes, and regulated industries;